Conor McGregor must pay woman $250K in sexual assault case, civil jury rules

 The defense said the woman never told investigators McGregor threatened her life.
 They also showed surveillance video in court that they said appeared to show the woman kiss McGregor’s arm and hug him after they left the hotel room.
 Farrell said she looked “happy, happy, happy.”

-McGregor said that when he was first questioned by police, he read them a prepared statement.
+McGregor said he was “beyond petrified” when first questioned by police and read them a prepared statement.
 On the advice of his lawyer, he refused to answer more than 100 follow-up questions.

+The jury ruled against Hand in a case she brought against one of McGregor’s friends, James Lawrence, whom she accused of having sex with her in the hotel without consent.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.